Snarcanine/22.03/README.md

 Lucy's documentation for 22.03

 Things still to-do:
-Figure out how to make link from home to week 2 work, update and add more photos/diagrams,
+Figure out how to scale photos,
+Get all the bullets to format correctly. update and add more photos/diagrams,
 Maybe jsut change week 1 to say I was absent?